How do eBay credits work?

 Insertion fee credits for auction-style items that sell

-In most cases, you'll receive an insertion fee credit if your auction-style listing sells.
+If you have a Basic, Premium, Anchor, or Enterprise Store subscription, you'll receive an insertion fee credit if your auction-style listing sells.
 Important things to keep in mind:

 - Your listed item must be in the auction-style format.
 Fixed price listings, Classified Ads, Motors vehicles, Real Estate, and select Business & Industrial categories are not eligible for insertion fee credits